 Keep yourself updated about the news among the technical communities via blogs, social medias, etc… Subscribe the blogs which you feel as useful so that you won’t miss any of the posts.
 Create Twitter account and #ConfigMgr and #MSIntune hashtag to keep the news coming about new releases of products, issues faced by ITPros, known issues of the products, etc… Follow me on twitter @anoopmannur !
 These things will keep you in the market for a long time.

 Meeting in person is always better than virtual (networking) meetings via social medias.
 Be part of Microsoft technical conferences and Local User Group meetings so that you can build a real “in-person“ networking with your peers and industry experts.
 These are the great places to share experiences and enrich your already growing skill set.

 Blogging is the new trend for IT Pros.
 So start writing what you’ve learned.
 This practice will help you to memorize the things which you’ve learned over a period of time.
 As I mentioned in my “About me” page here, I use this blog as my notebook or diary for technical issues / updates.
 Overall, blogging helps you build your communication skills, which is as important as the technology you are learning.

 6 hours of SCCM 2012 Videos here from Wally Mead

-In summary, keep your enthusiasm/excitement towards learning SCCM/Intune in same pace.
-I’ve seen loads of people start learning with super excitement, however, over a time the excitement used to get reduced.
+In summary, keep your enthusiasm/excitement towards learning SCCM/Intune at the same pace.
+I’ve seen loads of people start learning with super excitement, however, over time the excitement used to get reduced.
 Don’t over do it !!
-Try to learn SCCM/Intune in slow pace (slow and steady wins the race !).
-Also, remember there is no end of learning, everyday you learn new things in your personal/professional life same applies for SCCM/Intune!
-Happy learning !
+Try to learn SCCM/Intune at a slow pace (slow and steady wins the race !).
+Also, remember there is no end of learning, every day you learn new things in your personal/professional life same applies for SCCM/Intune!
+Happy learning!